 Robert Gordon Dale, DSO, DFC, CD, and Mrs. Mary Dale, have given exceptional service to Canada in times of both war and peace.
 This has been especially so in their support of Royal Canadian Air Cadets.
 Robert Dale served as the National President of the Air Cadet League of Canada in 1972-1973, and as the Honorary President of the Air Cadet League of Canada from 1983 to 2013.

-Alex Venebles Scholarship in Engineering
+Alex Venables Scholarship in Engineering

-Presented in recognition of Gerald Gilroy’s generous contribution made to the Air Cadet League of Canada, in trust, for the annual National Educational Scholarship that will be known as the “Alex Venebles Scholarship in Engineering”.
+Presented in recognition of Gerald Gilroy’s generous contribution made to the Air Cadet League of Canada, in trust, for the annual National Educational Scholarship that will be known as the “Alex Venables Scholarship in Engineering”.
 Students must be entering directly into a full time program of study in the field of engineering.
 The award consists of a $2,500 scholarship.

 - The Jazz Aviation Pathway Award for Professionalism.
 Awarded to a full-time student accepted and enrolled in a Jazz APP-affiliated aviation program for outstanding contributions to safety, leadership and professionalism.
 The Award consists of a $3,000 scholarship to one of the Jazz App programs.